DaniDevOfficial/WishChat/README.md

 When using this work, please provide the following attribution:

-"Whishlingo" by David21092 is licensed under CC BY 4.0.
+"WishChat" by David21092 is licensed under CC BY 4.0.
 To view a copy of this license, visit [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 <br />